jmej/MIDI2DMX/README.md

 Eagle files for the PCB are published here - but you can also order them (in multiples of 3) from OSHPark: https://oshpark.com/shared_projects/hyqqaC5r

-This core of the PCB is a Teensy - with some solid and extremely fast DMX code from Paul Stoffregen.
+This core of the design is a Teensy - with some solid and extremely fast DMX code from Paul Stoffregen.
 The result is much smoother and more reliable than any commercial solution I've used.
-In turn, it's programmed to be a USB midi device, and is setup to translate midi cc's into DMX channel values.
+Because of Paul's usb drivers - it can be programmed to be a USB midi device, so it will show up in any MIDI capable software on any OS.
+The code in this repo is setup to translate midi cc's into DMX channel values.
 (Mapping CC numbers directly to DMX channel numbers).

 We've used the Teensy 3.2 - an LC should also work though) https://www.pjrc.com/store/teensy32.html